Low Vision Services for Adults

 NEW ENGLAND COLLEGE OF OPTOMETRY (NECO) CENTER FOR EYE CARE

-This clinic offers the full spectrum of low vision care and rehabilitation by NECO Optometrists, Alexis Malkin, OD, FAAO, Nicole Ross, OD, MSc, FAAO and Alicia Donahue, OD.
-Dr. Ross, an optometrist with a specialty in low vision, provides patients with cutting-edge assistive and adaptive technologies and rehabilitative services.
-Dr. Malkin brings with her a strong background in integrating technology into activities of daily living, school-related goals and the vocational setting.
-Dr. Donahue specializes in delivering vision rehabilitation services and working with children and adults who have visual, physical and cognitive disabilities.
+This clinic offers the full spectrum of low vision care and rehabilitation by NECO Optometrists, Nicole Ross, OD, MSc, FAAO and Micaela R. Gobeille, OD, MS. Drs.
+Ross and Gobeille, are optometrists with a specialty in low vision, providing patients with cutting-edge assistive and adaptive technologies and rehabilitative services.